Biography of Allan Jones

 Allan Jones is recognized as an entrepreneur who began working very hard at a young age.
 He is driven by success and committed to his family, his hometown, and his home state.
 It was because of those character traits, coupled with the tremendous success of one of his many businesses, Check Into Cash, that he was inducted into the Entrepreneurship Hall of Fame at University of Tennessee at Chattanooga in 2003.

 His entrepreneurial spirit continues with other successful ventures.
 After purchasing a vacant shopping center complex, Mr. Jones built a professional high-tech business campus with an elegant restaurant named after himself, called The Bald Headed Bistro.
 The upscale restaurant opened on Sept.
-7, 2004, and offers a gourmet western dining experience in the heart of the South.
-In 2014, Allan acquired Hardwick Clothing Company, the oldest tailored clothing maker in the United States.
+7, 2004, and offered a gourmet western dining experience in the heart of the South.
+In 2021, the restaurant was renamed “True at BHB” due to a partnership with celebrity chef Wesley True who now serves as the restaurant’s executive chef.